 Source Repo

-Read-only access to the sudo source repository (from as far back as 1993) is available for checkout using mercurial or git.
+Read-only access to the sudo source repository (from as far back as 1993) is available for checkout using git.
 If you are interested in contributing to sudo, the easiest way is probably via GitHub.

 To download a copy of the repo you must first install git.
 You can then make a clone of the repo by running: